Art and collections

 Permanent

-There are many ways to get involved with Trust New Art, from working with us as an artist to volunteering at a National Trust place.
+There are many ways to get involved with Trust New Art, from working with us as an artist to volunteering at one of the places in our care.

 The Trust New Art programme is planned up to four years in advance, and projects can be initiated by our own teams, or through collaborations with museums, galleries, universities and professional organisations.
 The majority of our commissions are selected through an open-call process, and we advertise these through our website and social media feeds, as well as on Arts Jobs, which is Arts Council England’s opportunities board.